EPRX Logo

 6. Observe Withdrawal Periods:

 Adhere to label-specified withdrawal times.
-For example, do not slaughter cattle for food within a defined period after treatment, and observe milk withholding instructions for dairy cows.
+For example, do not slaughter cattle for food within the recommended withdrawal period after treatment, and observe all milk withholding instructions for dairy cattle.

 7. Veterinary Consultation: